akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

 - Provide a method to hash an instance of the `KeyTy`.
 (Note: This is not necessary if an `llvm::DenseMapInfo<KeyTy>` specialization exists)
   - `static llvm::hash_code hashKey(const KeyTy &)`
-- Provide a method to generate the `KeyTy` from an instance of the storage class.
-  - `static KeyTy getAsKey()`

 Let's look at an example: